 A blood moon is expected on April 14-15 -- the first of four over the next 18 months.
-Some people have pointed out that each time these moons appear, something happens relating to a Biblical prophecy of sorts.
+The blood moon has many believing that the end of the world is near -- or that the second coming of Christ is upon us.
 More on the blood moon and the fear of "impending doom" in the video above.

-Summary The coming red moon, which you may have heard called a "blood moon," is a perfectly natural occurrence.
-Every time the moon passes completely into the shadow of the Earth, it turns a reddish color -- sometimes a bright copper, other times the dark reddish brown of dried blood.
+Mark your calendars, sky watchers: In one week a total lunar eclipse will turn the moon an eerie shade of red.
 The red color occurs because even when the Earth has moved directly between the moon and the sun, the scattered light from all the sunsets and sunrises on the rim of our globe still make it to the moon's surface.